cephalopodius/P8/Doc/Contributing.md

     PSR-4: Autoloading Standard
     Symfony Coding Standards

-Here a link if you don't know what PSR is. https://www.thinktocode.com/2017/08/20/what-is-psr/
+Here is a link if you don't know what PSR is. https://www.thinktocode.com/2017/08/20/what-is-psr/

 Thank for your contribution.